JohanRibes/TelcoParse/README.md

 The `lib/parse.rb` file contains a **Detect** module in which you can specify a certain string that can be.. detected.
 The purpose of this functionnality is to locate an interfaces that I want to care more (customers CPE in my case).
 You can change the strings to suit your needs directly in the file.

+### Go further
+You can see in the source that I have manually inserted `/lib/c7decrypt` when developping this tool.
+This is because the `gem` environment was **root-only** so it was more pratical for me.
+You can add this fantastic module cloning the github project `https://github.com/claudijd/c7decrypt/` or simply `gem install c7decrypt`.
+Then you just have to `C7Decrypt::Type7.decrypt(VAR)`) in your source code.
+Many thanks to **Jonathan Claudius** for the good work!